risk-first/website/menagerie/Coordination-Risk.md

 The [Coordination Risk](Coordination-Risk) just _doesn't go away_.

-Since multiple users can make all the changes they like locally, and merge them later, Git is an `AP` system:  individual users may have _wildly_ different ideas about what the source looks like until the merge is complete.
+Since multiple users can make all the changes they like locally, and merge them later, Git is an `AP` system where everyone's opinion counts (**GII**):  individual users may have _wildly_ different ideas about what the source looks like until the merge is complete.

 #### Bitcoin